ZupIT/ritchie-docs/content/en/Stdin flag/Stdin flag Formulas commands.md

 {{% alert color="danger" %}}

-The formula's command through stdin, needs the input parameters that are based on the config.json, in order to work properly.
+The formula's command through stdin will need the input parameters based on the config.json to work properly.

 If the formula's implementation asks for data via **prompt**, it will not be possible to exclusively use stdin for the formula to run successfully.